marczalik/osu-cs361-w23/README.md

 1. Clone rns-ms.py and pip install [pika](https://pika.readthedocs.io/en/stable/#).
 1. Start up a local RabbitMQ server on the default port 5672.
 1. Run microservice process.
-1. Connect your project to RabbitMQ and create a channel.
+1. Connect your project to the RabbitMQ server and create a channel.

 ---
 ### How to Request Data